PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Delete feature**: Button to delete the feature.
 When you click on it, you have a modal for cancel or confirm the action.
 When you delete a feature, it’s deleted in all languages.

 - **Add a brand**: Drop-down with all brands enabled.
 The brand is displayed in the product page in front-office in product details tab.
 When you add a brand, it’s added in all languages enabled.
+The logo of the brand is displayed in product details tab of the front-office if the brand has a logo, otherwise the name of the brand is displayed.

 - **Delete a brand**: Button to delete the brand.
 When you click on it, you have a modal for cancel or confirm the action.
 When you delete a brand, it’s deleted in all languages.